mabatko/Gaming-in-AWS/README.md

 For some, this inconvenience may not be worth the price (or rather saving).
 If your game doesn't allow you to save progress at any moment, spot instance is probably not for you.
 Kerbal space program does allow it, so I go with it.
 Plus, in my region are g4ad.xlarge Linux spot instances sold with 70% discount.

+As a side note: Azure spot instances can be price competitive, but Microsoft warns you only 30 seconds before they stop your instance.

 ### NICE DCV

 *NICE DCV is a high-performance remote display protocol.
 It lets you securely deliver remote desktops and application streaming from any cloud or data center to any device, over varying network conditions.
 By using NICE DCV with Amazon EC2, you can run graphics-intensive applications remotely on Amazon EC2 instances.
 You can then stream the results to more modest client machines, which eliminates the need for expensive dedicated workstations. *

 NICE DCV is free if you run it on AWS EC2 instance.
-I guess (hope) that it is better than using RDP for Windows of VNC for Linux.
+I guess (hope) that it is better than using RDP for Windows or VNC for Linux.
 I haven't done any research in this area.
 If you did, let me know how it fairs in comparison with other options.
 I'm particularly interested in network bandwidth consumption.

 ### Steam

 I have most of my games from Steam, so it's a must-have for me.
 Fortunately, there is an installer for Ubuntu.

-Apart from installation of games, Steam has some features which are relevant to our topic:
+Apart from installation of Linux native games, Steam has some features which are relevant to our topic:
 1. Already mentioned Proton, which is a compatibility layer allowing to run some Windows games on Linux.
 2. Games can store saves in Steam cloud (at least games I play do).
 This is important if you want to terminate your instance and delete its disk in order to save as much money as possible.
 3. You can enable FPS counter in Steam client, so you can easily determine if your setup is adequate.
 Of course, you can install another tool if you wish...